Dzordzu/rust-apache-age/README.md

 AGE is opensource backend for postgres, that allows user to perform graph related operations on postgres.
 You can read about it on the [official website](https://age.apache.org/)

+This repository will be eventually merged into the [age repository](https://github.com/apache/age).
+The status of the work needed for PR can be found in [the special issue](https://github.com/apache/age/issues/262) within AGE issue tracker

 ## Driver usage

 More examples can be find in documentation (link below)